Tofino Hostel Safety Measures

 - Free coffee and tea stations as well as our pancake station have been removed until further notice.

 - The Provincial health authorities are now recommending to wear face masks where physical distancing is not possible.
-While staying at our hostel, all staff and guests are required to wear a facemask inside the building - to protect you and others.
+While staying at our hostel, all staff and guests are required to wear a facemask inside the building (i.e. whenever you are not in your room) - to protect you and others.
 You can bring your own mask or purchase one for a small fee at the front desk.

 - We’re here for you!
 If ever you have any questions about how things work, we’re happy to help.